fin3ss3g0d/evilgophish/README.md

 ## Credits

 Before I begin, I would like to say that I am in no way bashing [Kuba Gretzky](https://github.com/kgretzky) and his work.
 I thank him personally for releasing [evilginx3](https://github.com/kgretzky/evilginx2) to the public.
 In fact, without his work this work would not exist.
 I must also thank [Jordan Wright](https://github.com/jordan-wright) for developing/maintaining the incredible [GoPhish](https://github.com/gophish/gophish) toolkit.
+Kuba's [Gophish fork](https://github.com/kgretzky/gophish) was also used as inspiration for some parts of this project after creating his own integration.

 ## Prerequisites